 Last stone advantage in the first end (hammer), will be decided by a draw to the button following each team's nine (9) minute pre-game practice.
 Within one (1) minute following the pre-game practice and the Umpire's announcement, a player from the team will deliver a stone (full sweeping allowed) and the closest draw to the button between the two teams will receive last stone advantage in the first end.
+Stones not delivered within the time allotted by the umpire will be assigned a distance of 185.40 cm - the stone must reach the nearer tee line before time expires (199.60 if a laser measure is used).

 The team practicing first will deliver the clockwise turn.
 The team practicing second will deliver the counter clockwise turn.
-Failure to throw the correct turn will result in a distance of 185.4 cm being assigned.
-Teams must notify the Umpire prior to the first practice of the names of the players delivering stones.
-Failure to do so will result in a distance of 185.40 cm being assigned to the team(s).
-Stones not delivered within the time allotted by the umpire will be assigned a distance of 185.40 cm (the stone must reach the nearer tee line before time expires).
+Failure to throw the correct turn will result in a distance of 185.4 cm being assigned (199.60 cm if a laser measure is used).
+Each team must notify the Umpire prior to the first practice of the name of the player delivering the stone.
+Failure to do so will result in a distance of 185.40 cm being assigned to the team (199.60 cm if a laser measure is used).